KennyMcGeoch/LeetCodeExercises/README.md

 2849.
 Determine if a Cell Is Reachable at a Given Time (Medium) 2864.
 Maximum Odd Binary Number (Easy)
 2870.
-Minimum Number of Operations to Make Array Empty (Medium) 2938.
+Minimum Number of Operations to Make Array Empty (Medium) 2914.
+Minimum Number of Changes to Make Binary String Beautiful (Medium) 2938.
 Separate Black and White Balls (Medium)
 2958.
 Length of Longest Subarray With at Most K Frequency (Medium) 2962.
 Count Subarrays Where Max Element Appears at Least K Times (Medium)